theopin/theopin/README.md

 ## Rapidfire

-- 📖 I am currently studying at the [National University of Singapore](https://www.nus.edu.sg/)
+- 📖 I hold a Bachelor's (Honours) degree in [Computer Engineering](https://ceg.nus.edu.sg/) from the [National University of Singapore](https://www.nus.edu.sg/).

-- 🔭 My latest project was [Peerprep](https://github.com/theopin/peerprep)
+- 🔭 My latest project was [Peerprep](https://github.com/theopin/peerprep).

-- 🌱 I’m currently exploring project ideas to work on in my free time
+- 🌱 I’m currently exploring project ideas to work on in my free time.

-- ⚡I love exploring new languages (not just tech-related! 😀)
+- ⚡ I love exploring new languages (not just tech-related! 😀).

 ## Languages and Tools